roudimit/whisper-flamingo/README.md

 echo $(pwd)/noise/babble/lrs3/noise.wav > ./noise/babble/lrs3/valid.tsv
 ```

-LRS2: The data can be downloaded [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) after signing a license and sending it to the BBC.
+LRS2: The data can be downloaded [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) after signing a license and sending it to the BBC (helper script: `notebooks/lrs2_download.ipynb`).
 In our experience, it took a week to receive the username & password for the data download.
 We used the [AutoAVSR scripts](https://github.com/mpc001/auto_avsr/tree/main/preparation) to process LRS2 (using the provided facial landmarks).
 Finally, the AutoAVSR data lists must be converted to AV-HuBERT / Fairseq manifests.
 We provide a script to do this (`notebooks/lrs2_make_tsv.ipynb`).

 # Pre-trained Models
 We release our pre-trained models (GPUs = GPUs used for training).